dartmouthrobotics/ysi_exo/README.md

 ## Installation

 After following the instructions for the hardware setup, available in the manual from YSI, the following will set the environment to make the ROS driver running.
-`ysi_exo` has been tested under ROS melodic and Ubuntu 18.04.
+`ysi_exo` has been tested under ROS noetic and Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ### Dependencies